At UN climate talks, nations blast draft of vague deal on climate cash for developing countries

 COP29 President Mukhtar Babayev convened the Qurultay — a traditional Azerbaijani meeting — where negotiators spoke to hear all sides and hammer out a compromise.
 He said that “after hearing all views, we will outline a way forward regarding future iterations.”

-European nations and the U.S. criticized the package of proposals for not being strong enough in reiterating last year’s call for a transition away from fossil fuels.
+European nations and the United States criticized the package of proposals for not being strong enough in reiterating last year’s call for a transition away from fossil fuels.

 “The current text offers no progress” on efforts to cut the world’s emissions of heat-trapping gases, said Germany delegation chief Jennifer Morgan.
 “This cannot and must not be our response to the suffering of millions of people around the world.
 We must do better.”